mcmonkey4eva/OpenTKMapMaker/README.md

 ### Controls

-Mouse over or click any view to select it.
+- Mouse over or click any view to select it.

-3D View (Top Right):
+**3D View (Top Right):**

-WASD to move camera
+- WASD to move camera

-Middle click to capture mouse - move mouse while captured to look around.
+- Middle click to capture mouse - move mouse while captured to look around.

-P to paint a texture onto the surface hovered over (Texture selected from the bottom right texture list)
+- P to paint a texture onto the surface hovered over (Texture selected from the bottom right texture list)

-Right mouse to select/deselect the object under the mouse
+- Right mouse to select/deselect the object under the mouse

-Top and Side View (Left), and Other Side View (Bottom right, leftmore):
+**Top and Side View (Left), and Other Side View (Bottom right, leftmore):**

-Middle click and drag to move around
+- Middle click and drag to move around

-Middle mouse wheel scroll to zoom in/out
+- Middle mouse wheel scroll to zoom in/out

-Right mouse to select/deselect the object under the mouse
+- Right mouse to select/deselect the object under the mouse

-Left mouse and drag to move or resize objects
+- Left mouse and drag to move or resize objects

-Space to spawn a new block under the mouse
+- Space to spawn a new block under the mouse

-Arrow Keys (Up/Down/Left/Right) to move the view around
+- Arrow Keys (Up/Down/Left/Right) to move the view around

-WASD to move the view around more precisely
+- WASD to move the view around more precisely

-R key to rotate
+- R key to rotate

-Anywhere:
+- C key to reposition the camera

+**Anywhere:**

-T key to quick-change entity type
+- T key to quick-change entity type

-N to open the entity settings view (While a single entity is selected)
+- N to open the entity settings view (While a single entity is selected)

-CTRL-X To cut selected entities
+- CTRL-X To cut selected entities

-CTRL-C To copy selected entities
+- CTRL-C To copy selected entities

-CTRL-V To paste copied/cut entities
+- CTRL-V To paste copied/cut entities

-CTRL-Z To undo last edit
+- CTRL-Z To undo last edit

-Backspace/Delete to delete selected entities
+- Backspace/Delete to delete selected entities

 ### Tips